AuthorCarpentry/dois-citation-data/CONTRIBUTING.md

 ## Editing Lesson Content

 All lesson content is written in markdown (.md) files.
-We use [mkpage](https://github.com/caltechlibrary/mkpage) to render lesson content into .html pages.
+We use [mkpage](https://github.com/caltechlibrary/mkpage) version 1.0+ to render lesson content into .html pages.
 Install mkpage from the Caltech Library repository at https://github.com/caltechlibrary/mkpage.
 There is a different mkpage available via rpm that won't work for our application.
 While GitHub can render content, we use mkpage so lesson content can